dal, an Indian lentil stew, is a cozy, filling dish perfect for loading up with veggies like sweet potatoes and kale.

 I typed out a whole story about how much I love Indian food and decided to delete it — why not just cut to the chase here?
 Dal is a stew made in Indian cuisine that involves split legumes like lentils.
 It can be super thick or kind of soupy, involve lots of vegetables or none, be creamy or a little brothy.
 Like any stew, there’s an expectation of what it should generally look and taste like, but each cook will make it their own.

-For example, you wouldn’t order a dal expecting to see chicken tikka masala.
+To make it more clear: you wouldn’t order a dal expecting to see chicken tikka masala.

 One thing that is certain is that all dals will be made with some type of legume.
 It’s most traditional to use moong dal, a split yellow lentil, but you could really use any lentil, bean, or pea.
 The benefit of using moong dal specifically is that the lentils respond to liquid in such a way that makes them soft and creamy.
 It gives you that beautiful texture that feels like a slow-simmered stew.
 In reality, this stew can be ready in 30 minutes.